 Starting in Alofi, pick up a takeaway lunch for your road trip at one of the cafes and start taking the Alofi-Liku Road.
-If it’s a Friday morning around 8am, you can watch the Niue Primary School assembly which is open to visitors (check with the Visitor Information Centre for the schedule of this fortnightly event).
+If it’s a Friday morning around 9 am, you can watch the Niue Primary School assembly which is open to visitors (check with the Visitor Information Centre for the schedule of this fortnightly event).

 Continue on the Alofi-Liku Road across the island which will take you through a mix of tracts of forest, as well as plantations on your way to Liku.

 From Liku, head south where you’ll see the Hikulagi Sculpture Park on the right side of the road.
 Check it out for open-air sculptures made from rubbish washed up onto Niue’s shores.
-Continue into the Huvalu Forest where you where you’ll see the historical Laufoli Umu Pit.
+Continue into the Huvalu Forest where you’ll see the historical Laufoli Umu Pit.
 After that, continue further south to where you will see signs for the Togo Chasm.
 This is a 30-40-minute walk through the forest to a stunning pinnacle-dabbled coastline.
 Follow the track to a ladder leading into the Togo Chasm.
 Return the way you came.

 Continue south until you leave the Huvalu Forest and reach the village of Hakupu.
 Before turning right on the Alofi-Hakupu Road, turn left instead of down the gravel road to the Anapala Chasm Sea Track.
 Here, you can walk to the bottom of a deep chasm with a freshwater pool.
 Return the way you came.